 Each Mini Grant request should not exceed $3,000.
 Applications are received on an on-going basis from organizations with a 501(c)(3) status.
 Individual requests may be made through an organization that meets this requirement.

 Thank you for your interest in our Mini-Grant Program.
 The goal of the Foundation is to make funding available to organizations that provide for the improvement of the health and well-being of the individuals in the greater Grand Rapids area.
-Those organizations should have 501(c)(3) status.
+Those organizations must have 501(c)(3) status.

 The recipients of support will be determined by the KCMSA Foundation Board through a grant application and review process.

 Considerations are given to requests that meet the following criteria: